myadav01/Vocabulary-Builder/README.md

 ### Installation

-Prerequisitives: Please make sure that you have JDK 11 installed on your computer and that it is added to your class-path list in your Environment Variables.
+Before running the application, please make sure that you have JDK 11 installed on your computer and that it is added to your class-path list in your Environment Variables.
 There are different ways to do this, but the following is recommended as it is easier and straightforward.